North Central Kentucky

 (1750's), Indian Fields

 A Shawnee stockaded village known as Es-kip-pa-ki-thi-ki.
 Visited by British trader John Findlay in 1752.
-Findlay escorted Daniel Boone to the abandoned site in 1769.
+Findlay escorted Daniel Boone to the then-abandoned site in 1769.
 Marker on KY 15 near Goffs Corner.

 Daniel Boone's Station (2) (State Historic Site)